-Unidentified Group: (Singing) Physical, spiritual, sexual bodies.
-It's physical, spiritual, sexual me.
+U: (Singing) Physical, spiritual, sexual bodies.
+Physical, spiritual, sexual me.
 God gave me sexuality - healthy, holy sexuality.

 MARTIN: Amy Johnson explains that part of the goal is to demystify sex, while at the same time, revering it as a sacred act.

 MARTIN: I think that we've covered it so thoroughly.
 I would hope that it's not such a forbidden fruit kind of thing, you know, it's like this is a natural part of your life.

 MARTIN: These kinds of sex education classes have become increasingly popular in the Unitarian Church and the United Church of Christ.
 And the program has trained more than a thousand teachers from other Christian denominations and some Jewish synagogues over the past few years.